Luxury Fish Pie

 This fish pie is a tradition in our household on Good Friday and I double, treble and quadruple the ingredients to feed a crowd.
 I think individual bowls are lovely for a special occasion and if you are feeling particularly ambitious pipe the mashed potato before sprinkling over either fried breadcrumbs or a grating of parmesan cheese.
 The quantities will make three to four individual pies or one family pie. https://youtu.be/4AefsOHNjvg

-Start by placing the fish and prawns in a roomy mixing bowl.
-In a small saucepan melt the butter then add the finely chopped onion and fry until softened but not browned.
-Add the flour and stir until you have a very thick paste then gradually add the milk, a little at a time, stirring and in that way you will avoid lumps.
-Add then the fish stock then place over a medium heat, stirring all the time until you have a thick sauce.
+In a medium saucepan melt the butter then add the finely chopped onion and fry until softened but not browned.
+Add then the chopped leek and fry for another minute or two.
+Add the flour and cornflour and stir until you have a very thick paste then gradually add the milk, a little at a time, stirring well between each addition and in that way you will avoid lumps.
+Add then the fish stock then place over a medium heat, stirring all the time until the liquid bubbles and you have a thick sauce.
 The sauce should be the consistency of thick whipped cream.
-Set aside to cool a little.
-Transfer the sauce to the bowl of fish then add the capers, herbs, nutmeg, salt and pepper and lemon zest and juice.
+Transfer to a large mixing bowl and leave to cool.
+Add to the cool sauce the capers, herbs, nutmeg, pepper, lemon zest and juice.
+Stir well then add the uncooked fish and prawns.
 Stir well then transfer to the dishes.

-Boil the potatoes then mash until very smooth with the milk, butter, egg yolk and seasoning.
+Boil the potatoes then mash until very smooth with the milk, butter and seasoning.
 Pipe or spread over.
-Top with either fried breadcrumbs or a grating of cheese and bake in the oven set at 180 degrees (fan) for 30-40 minutes until browned on top and bubbling.
+Top with either fried breadcrumbs or a grating of cheese and bake in the oven set at 190 degrees (fan) for 40-50 minutes until browned on top and bubbling.
 Leave to stand for 5 minutes before serving.

 < Back to Recipes